AjayTomar3342/MSR-Assignment-3/README.md

 As described in the above image, at least 20% increase of commits in FC Commits have been observed.
 Zsh and Power Shell had an average increase of 50% once specialized categorization terms have been added to initial General Terms.

 In case of Julia, not much increase has been observed as the original categorizing terms "Bug", "Fix" and "Patch" already were covering most of the FC Commits in the repository.
-So, perhaps the origial categorizing terms are good enough for Object Oriented Languages.
+So, perhaps the original categorizing terms are good enough for Object Oriented Languages.

 #### Final Results: